NorwegianVeterinaryInstitute/BioinfTraining/Create_User_Defined_Database_For_Different_Tools.md

 ## Introduction

 Often the new/latest species/data/results (AMR/Virulence/MLST…etc,.) not included in the databases (DBs) which are used by tools.
 But it is possible to use the latest data with some of the tools.
-This documentation will walk you through "How to create your own database" for three of the most commonly used tools:
+This documentation will walk you through "How to create your own database" or "add the new data to existing database" for three of the most commonly used tools:
 1. [ARIBA](https://github.com/sanger-pathogens/ariba): ReadMapping Approach
 2. [ResFinder and PointFinder](https://bitbucket.org/genomicepidemiology/resfinder.git/src): Local alignment Approach
 3. [MLST](https://github.com/tseemann/mlst): Local alignment